 Table of Contents_

 There is no one universally accepted paper type for use with laser printers, as these devices are built to function with a wide variety of paper types.
 There are, however, certain things to consider as you shop for paper for use with a laser printer.
 Since there are different types of printers, they also work with a wide variety of paper types.
+Additionally, you should learn about print paper sizes like the A3 print size.

 Here are a few things to consider when choosing the paper to be used by a laser printer.

 Though laser printers are not especially known for printing color reproductions, certain models are certainly up to the task.
 If your laser printer can handle colors, we strongly recommend you choose the brightest paper available.
 Using bright paper will help these colors “pop” as they appear on the page.
-We tend to recommend at least 95 bright when it comes to printing visual images, illustrations, and photos.
+We tend to recommend at least 95 brightness when it comes to printing visual images, illustrations, and photos.
 Of course, high-grade bright paper can be on the expensive side, so take that into account before making a purchase.
 Color reproductions are one of the things to consider if you keep asking, ‘what kind of printer should I buy?’.

 If you don’t want to spend the extra money on thick, heavy paper when printing a resume or a related document, you can make the reproduction stand out by using standard colored paper.
 Printing paper is available in a wide variety of different colors, suiting nearly any taste.
 This could also come in handy for arts and crafts projects.
-When using a laser printer, stay away from coated paper as it may not work.
+When using a laser printer, stay away from coated paper, as it may not work.
 Another guide worth looking at is how to assign a port for your wireless printer to ensure that it can communicate with your other gadgets.

 The heaviest paper types do tend to cost more money, so save them for special occasions.